JPro-one/JPro-Documentation/README.md

  port             | 8080            | The port to which the server should listen. openURLOnStartup | true            | Tells jpro, whether the Browser should be opened after calling jproRun openingPath      | "/test/default" | On jproRun the Browser is automatically opened.
 This variable defines the path of the opened URL. jproVersion      | The version of the jpro-gradle-plugin | The jpro-version to be used.
+ JVMArgs          | [] | A list of arguments, which are used to run jpro.

 #### A build.gradle example